KSR-68/transcript-genius/README.md

 # Transcript Genius

-## Summarize youtube videos and test your knowledge if you watched by generating a Quiz.
+## Summarize youtube videos and test your knowledge by generating a Quiz.

 Try: https://transcript-genius.streamlit.app/